 Sometimes a beneficiary may have an urgent need for money from the estate.
 There are laws that allow an executor to make an early distribution of some funds to a beneficiary (even a child beneficiary) in certain circumstances.

 At Quinn & Scattini we have the systems and the expertise to assist executors to administer their loved one’s estate with a minimum of fuss.

-Q&S’s expert estate lawyers are available at any of Q&S’s seven office locations.
+Our expert estate lawyers are available at any of our local offices.